|

 merely acts as a Band-Aid, covering up the real problem.
 It is

-at the boundary layer.
-But internal temperature gradients within
+that's causing the issues at the boundary layer.
+Internal temperature

-the optic itself are also causing a separate problem in non-zero-expansion
+gradients within the optic itself are also causing a separate

-distort the figure of the optic.
-For a 16" optic that is
+figure of the optic.
+For a 16" optic that is 2" thick,

-2" thick, a 1C internal gradient will distort the figure
+a 1°C internal gradient will distort the figure of that optic

 Even a thin monolithic mirror, which is substantially more difficult